 Lameness: not a state of being uncool, a lame character has some vital part that functions at less than one hundred percent.
 This can be anything from a bum leg to a crippled hand to even serious organ damage.
-The effect of this is usually to apply a -1 RS on ACTs related to the lame body part (movement penalty for a leg, Coordination for a bad hand), though this can depend on the nature of the lameness.
+The effect of this is usually to apply a -2 RS on ACTIONs related to the lame body part (movement penalty for a leg, Coordination for a bad hand), though this can depend on the nature of the lameness.

 Missing Parts: put bluntly, the character is missing some body part or another.
 This can be a sensory instrument, extremity, or (formerly) internal organ.
-As is the case with lameness, the specific detriment to a character with missing parts must be determined on a case by case basis, but the penalty is usually more severe.
+As is the case with lameness, the specific detriment to a character with missing parts must be determined on a case-by-case basis, but the penalty is usually more severe.
 As a result, missing parts counts as two quirks (grants two points).

 Rank Value Loss: a rank value loss is a direct way for a player to gain quirk points for other purposes, possibly to cover the cost of a beneficial quirk or two.
-When taken, rank value loss will reduce the rank value of any one trait or power value by -1 RS.
+When taken, rank value loss reduces the rank value of any one trait or power value by -1 RS.
 Rank value loss counts as two quirks when used with random character generation, but is redundant in the point-based character creation system (not allowed).

-Note: when used on powers with a cost that is greater than one, multiply the quirk point benefit by the power's cost per rank value when applying rank value loss.
+When used on powers with a cost that is greater than one, multiply the quirk point benefit by the power's cost per rank value when applying rank value loss.

 Slow Healing: a slow healer, as you may have guessed, recovers from damage at a much lower rate than is normal for a person of their Fortitude rank value.
-They heal as if their Fortitude was -4 RS in rank value, to a minimum of rank value 2, which may not be enough to make an immediate difference in combat, but will definitely increase one's time in the hospital after serious injury.
+They heal as if their Fortitude was -4 RS in rank value, to a minimum of rank value 2.
+This may not be enough to make an immediate difference in combat, but will definitely increase one's time in the hospital after serious injury.

 Weak Bones: a normal human character is assumed to have bones with a material value of 6.
-The character with weak bones is not so lucky however, and suffers heightened damage in the face of crushing attacks.
+The character with weak bones is not so lucky, however, and suffers heightened damage in the face of crushing attacks.
 Any Bashing attack affecting the character inflicts +1 RS damage, possibly leading to regularly broken bones.
 Weak bones counts as two quirks (grants two points).

 Mental Quirks (beneficial)

 Fortitude: fortitude (the quirk, not the trait) is indicative of a character who has an abnormally high Mental Health sum.
 They may calculate that statistic as if their Willpower rank value was +1 RS higher than normal.
-Fortitude is especially handy for those characters who regularly engage in psionic combat, particularly if said characters already have a rather high Willpower trait to begin with.
+Fortitude is especially handy for those characters who regularly engage in psionic combat, particularly if said characters already have a high Willpower trait to begin with.

 Naturally, if the optional Mental Health rules are not in play, this quirk is irrelevant (not allowed).

 High Stress Threshold: no matter how weird or dangerous or frustrating the situation is, a character with the high stress threshold quirk manages to easily keep their cool.
-He or she should receive a +2 RS bonus on any ACT required of them to stay calm in the face of adversity, even if their life or the life of someone they care about is on the line.
+He or she should receive a +2 RS bonus on any ACTION required of them to stay calm in the face of adversity, even if their life or the life of someone they care about is on the line.

 Karmic Shell: characters with a karmic shell are blessed by fate (or destiny, etc.).
 This quirk allows its possessor to begin each game session with twenty percent more Fortune than the sum of their Intellect, Awareness, and Willpower would indicate.
 This quirk counts as two quirks (or costs two points), but is not allowed if the Gamemaster is using the optional 'no free lunch' Fortune rules.